Accelerated gradient methods with absolute and relative noise in the gradient: Some motivation for inexact gradients

-The last calculations (see \eqref{lower}) additionally confirm that the conception of inexactness and algorithms we use and develop in section~\ref{Ideas} are also tight (optimal) enough.
-Otherwise, it'd be hardly possible to reach lower bound by using gradient-free methods reduction to gradient ones and proposed analysis of an error accumulation for gradient-type methods.
+The bound in \eqref{lower} and its consequences additionally illustrate that the inexactness and algorithms we describe in Section~\ref{Ideas} and develop below are also tight (optimal) enough.
+Otherwise, it would not be possible to achieve the lower bound using the reduction of gradient-free methods to gradient methods with inexact oracle and the proposed analysis of the error accumulation for gradient-type methods.

-\subsection{Inverse problems}
+\subsection{\textbf{Inverse problems}}

-Another rather big direction of research where gradients are typically available only approximately is optimization in a Hilbert spaces \cite{vasilyev2002optimization}.
-Such optimization problems arise, in particular, in inverse problems theory \cite{kabanikhin2011inverse}.
+Another rather important research direction where gradients are typically available only approximately is optimization in Hilbert spaces \cite{vasilyev2002optimization}, arising, in particular, in inverse problems theory \cite{kabanikhin2011inverse}.

-We start with the reminder of how to calculate a derivative in general Hilbert space.
-Let where $u(q)$ is determine as unique solution of Assume that $G_{q}(q,u)$ is invertible, then
+We start by recalling a way to calculate a derivative in a general Hilbert space.
+Let $J(q):=J(q,u(q))$, where $u(q)$ is the unique solution of the equation $G(q,u)=0$.
+Assume that the partial $q$-derivative $G_{q}(q,u)$ of the operator $G(q,u)$ is invertible.
+Then, we have